 The Advantages of Owning a Digital Torque Wrench

-A digital torque wrench is an upgrade over a regular torque wrench for several reasons: first, a digital device uses built-in alerts—including sound, light, and even vibration—to prevent you from overtightening the fasteners being worked on.
+A digital torque wrench is an upgrade over a regular torque wrench for several reasons.
+First, a digital device uses built-in alerts—including sound, light, and even vibration—to prevent users from overtightening the fasteners being worked on.

-- Digital torque wrenches have built-in alert systems to notify you when you reach the optimal torque.
+- Digital torque wrenches have built-in alert systems to notify users when they reach the optimal torque.

-- The digital display is much easier to use for getting an accurate reading of your applied torque.
+- The digital display is much easier to use for getting an accurate reading of the applied torque.